 First, I have a piece of cautionary advice.
 Don’t go on Periscope to live stream a broadcast if you truly don’t have anything interesting or new to add.
 Have a purpose and make sure your broadcast title leads in to it.
 And, definitely make sure you have all the right equipment for livestreaming video.

 Next, don’t ramble for the sake of filling up time.
 It won’t build you a solid returning audience.
 People are busy.
 They don’t want to watch you for 20 minutes if they can get the general idea in five minutes.

 Furthermore, make sure the quality of your stream is high – and this goes for any live stream you do, not just Periscope.
 This means ensuring you have a good internet connection to prevent drops in picture quality, don’t just prop your device up on a DIY stand that keeps falling over, and make sure you have good lighting!
 As you know, a ring light will improve the quality of your live stream so it’s a good idea to invest in one if you’re going to be going live more often.

-At a fairly quick and steady pace, follow the template below, assuming you’ve read my other posts about Periscope first.
+At a fairly quick and steady pace, follow the template below.

 Guide to Periscope Broadcast: Intro